j-adamski/OSC-Project-2/README.md

  - `python t3.py --help `
 	#prints out help dialog

 Robust Report Command that generates nice CSS, HTML, etc. graphs and charts of time spent on various projects, time wasted, etc. if time permits.

 # [FAQ](https://github.com/j-adamski/OSC-Project-2/wiki): (Rest of FAQ Can Be Found In The Wiki)

+Below are some of the questions we have answered more can be found on the wiki tab.
+If any questions are not answered please contact us through our public IRC Chat and we will answer your question as soon as possible
 Q: Is T3 Open Source?

     Yes, T3 is licensed under the GPL and created by students at Loyola University Chicato attending the Open Source Computing Class